Time: 2-3 Class Periods

 - Step 5First string the spokes.
 Thread a needle and tape the end of the string just inside one of the corners of the square.
 Push the needle through the corner hole and pull the string through the front (the side without pencil markings).
 Next push the needle through the center hole and pull the string through to the back.
 Repeat this process with every spoke hole on the border, always returning through the center hole.
 Tie on more string as needed.

 - Step 6Next string the web.
-On the front, thread the needle and tie the end of the string to one of the spokes near the hole that intersects the largest circle.
+On the front, thread the needle and tie the end of the string/thread to one of the spokes near the hole that intersects the largest circle.
 Moving clockwise around the circle: on the right-hand side of the next spoke, push the needle through to the back of the square.